Probate Lawyer, Atlanta: Your Trusted Legal Advisor

 Pursue a wrongful death claim.

-Probate attorneys can ensure that your petition is filed in good time so that you don’t experience further inconvenience.
+Probate attorneys can ensure your petition is filed in good time so you don’t experience further inconvenience.

 What Assets Are Exempt From Probate in Georgia?

-There are some assets that are exempt from probate and can be transferred directly to beneficiaries without going through the probate process.
+Some assets are exempt from probate and can be transferred directly to beneficiaries without going through the probate process.
 These assets include:

 - Assets held in a joint tenancy with the right of survivorship.
 If one owner dies, the other owner receives the deceased owner’s interest in the property.